sidmonta/phonegap-angular-yeoman-ionic/README.md

 	6.			phonegap local plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-splashscreen.git

-Add the reference to cordova:
+Add the cordova reference:

 		<script src=“cordova.js”></script>

 in the file _index.html_

-If bower didn’t add in automatic the reference of Ionic, do ourself.
+If bower it’s unable add the Ionic references, be sure to add it

-Another change to think to do is update the target of Android in  _AndroidManifest_.
+Another think to do is update the target of Android in  _AndroidManifest_.

+Another thing we can do it’s modify the target of Android application in _AndroidMonifest_.

 ### How to run it